guildai/guild.ai/pages/faq.md

 You can later restore a deleted run using (cmd:runs-restpre)[runs restore].

+## Resources

+### If a source is referenced multiple times, does Guild download each occurrence?

+No, Guild will only download the source once.
+There is no performance penalty for referencing a resource source multiple times.

 ## Troubleshooting

 ### How do I know which library version I'm using?